September 18-20, 2020

-The 12th Annual Meeting of the Prairie Political Science Association will be held in Banff, Alberta, Canada, located in Treaty 7 Territory, traditional lands of the Stoney Nakoda, Blackfoot, and Tsuut’ina Nations, from September 13-15, 2019.
+The 13th Annual Meeting of the Prairie Political Science Association will be held in Banff, Alberta, Canada, Treaty 7 Territory and the traditional lands of the Stoney Nakoda, Blackfoot, and Tsuut’ina Nations, from September 18-20, 2020.

 The spectacular Kinnear Centre at the Banff Centre, and its professional staff and meeting organizers offer an unparalleled conference experience in a breathtaking setting.
 On-site accommodation, sophisticated audio-visual equipment, day-long catering and child care services help you maintain your focus.
 Easy interaction with colleagues in cafes, bars, and restaurants at the Centre and in Banff promote the exchange of ideas.